sabyasachi07/Atcore/doc/serverSetup.md

 ## To create  available files in .pem format
  - if you followed the above steps and want the above created files in .pem format click [here].

+# Creating  Client Certificate/Key for AtCore
+ - The process for creating client certificate/key is same as server with a little modification the FQDN for client could be any IP address/host name  except you given in server FQDN.

 [Qt]:https://www.qt.io